NEW YEAR - EXPANDED PROGRAM!

 Gold Medal: 3 scores at Third Level and 3 scores at Fourth Level, 60%+

-To be eligible, submit a copy of the front of 6 tests from LVDA hosted events, each with the minimum score of 60%.
+To be eligible, submit a copy of the front of 6 tests from LVDA hosted or registered events, each with the minimum score of 60%.
 Riders may receive scores on more than one horse, however, each rider may qualify for the award only once.

-Application deadline: Sunday, October 20, 2024
+Application deadline: Sunday, October 30, 2025

 Dressage Seat Equitation Medals: for both Youth and Adult Amateurs